Working

 once a student sees that he or she can have a successful learning

-to work in a wide range of learning styles, even those out of
+work in a wide range of learning styles, even those out of the

-can pick their way through the menu of assignments picking and
+pick their way through the menu of assignments picking and choosing

-choosing their way to a grade.
-There should be several choices
+their way to a grade.
+There should be several choices in each

 to allow the student to complete the unit using only their preferred